mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/01.what-is-mailbeez/docs.en.md

 **Production Mode**

-- Tracking of sent Emails
+- Tracking of sent emails
 - Safe to restart sending – sent emails will be skipped

 **Technical**